-River Derwent walk from Curbar to Frogatt (4km, circular)
+River Derwent walk from Curbar to Froggatt (4km, circular)

-This easy-going and flat River Derwent walk begins by the The Bridge Inn, Curbar, and leads along one side of the river to Frogatt Bridge, returning on the other side of the river, following a clockwise loop.
-It’s a very pretty walk; on a clear day the imposing boulders along Curbar and Frogatt Edges are in view, and in spring the river banks are covered in daffodils and wild garlic.
+This easy-going and flat River Derwent walk begins by the The Bridge Inn, Curbar, and leads along one side of the river to Froggatt Bridge, returning on the other side of the river, following a clockwise loop.
+It’s one of the prettiest Peak District river walks and arguably one of the best flat walks in the Peak District.
+On a clear day the imposing boulders along Curbar and Froggatt Edges are in view, and in spring the river banks are covered in daffodils and wild garlic.
 Half way is Calver Weir, a Grade 2 listed structure, built in the 19th century to provide water to power cotton spinning at Calver Mill.

 You can shorten this walk by just doing the loop from Curbar to the A625 road crossing, just after the weir.
 This is a 2.4km loop.

 Unfortunately, despite the even, flat footpaths, this River Derwent walk is not pram friendly.
 There are very narrow gates to pass through, and a steep stone steps at one of the bridges.
 Instead, take little ones in a carrier.
 Click here to check out our pram friendly walks.

 If you are planning a visit to the National Park, please arrive early or late in the day to avoid crowds, and respect social distancing.
 Please also take all litter home with you, don’t bring BBQs and park your car in designated parking areas.
 Also, please use these walks as a guide; access and stiles may change.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.